-NHS 24 is offering a new specialist telephone support service for people using the online Living Life to the Full computerised CBT life skills course.
-Living Life is open from Monday to Friday 1pm to 9pm on free phone 0800 328 9655.
+NHS 24 offers a specialist telephone support service for people using the online Living Life to the Full computerised CBT life skills course.
+Living Life is open from Monday to Thursday 10am to 9pm and Friday 10am to 6pm on free phone 0800 328 9655.
 You could discuss the service with your GP or just self refer.
-Further information is available at www.nhs24.com or from the Edspace website.
+Further information is available at www.nhs24.scot or from the Edspace website.

 POSITIVE MENTAL HEALTH TRAINING